Wunderbyte-GmbH/moodle_qtype_jack/README.md

 3. Create a token.
 Go to https://your-moodle/admin/webservice/tokens.php?action=create (Home / Site Administration / Server / Web services / Manage tokens).
 As "User" select the user you created in step 1.
 As "Service" select "qtype Jack external".

-You will need to communicate this token to the University of Duisburg-Essen at jack(at)paluno.uni-due.de.
+You will need to communicate this token along with your site domain (such as moodle.hsnr.de) to the University of Duisburg-Essen at jack(at)paluno.uni-due.de.

 Note: The token is bound to the account that created it.
 If this account is deleted, the token will also disappear.
 Best create it with a main administrator from which you are sure that it will be will be preserved.